Bou Inania Madrasa: Foundation and construction

 A number of apocryphal stories about the madrasa's creation exist.
 One reported story claims that Abu Inan felt guilt about his violent overthrow of his father (Sultan Abu al-Hasan) and gathered a number of religious scholars to advise him on how he could redeem himself and seek forgiveness from God (Allah).
 They advised him to choose a location in the upper city which then served as a garbage dump and to transform it into a site of religious learning; thus, by purifying and improving a part of the city, he would do the same for his conscience.

 The foundation inscription of the building, located inside the prayer hall, indicates that construction on the madrasa started on December 28, 1350, CE (28 Ramadan 751 AH), and finished in 1355 (756 AH).
 The inscription also notes an extensive list of mortmain-type endowments (i.e. properties and other sources of revenue) which were dedicated to funding the madrasa's operations and which were part of its habous or waqf (an Islamic charitable trust).

 The construction project was known to be highly expensive due to the scale and lavishness of the building.
 One apocryphal anecdote claims that the sultan, upon seeing the full cost of construction presented to him by nervous construction supervisors, ripped up the accounts book and threw it in the river, while proclaiming: "What is beautiful is not expensive, no matter how large the sum."

 Later history and restorations

 Despite Sultan Abu Inan's significant investments in the madrasa's architecture and its waqf endowment, it does not appear to have successfully rivaled the prestige and importance of the larger and older Qarawiyyin as a center of learning.
-It operated autonomously for some time but it's likely that after a couple of centuries the privilege of higher education in Fes was de facto centralized through the Qarawiyyin.
+It operated autonomously for some time but it's likely that after a couple of centuries the privilege of higher education in Fez was de facto centralized through the Qarawiyyin.

 The madrasa building has undergone numerous restorations, particularly in the 17th century after a damaging earthquake.
 During the reign of Sultan Mulay Sliman (1792-1822), entire wall sections were reconstructed.
 In the 20th century restorations were carried out on the madrasa's decorations.